symfony/symfony/UPGRADE-3.0.md

        // ...
    }
    ```

+ * The option "options" of the CollectionType has been renamed to "entry_options".

+ * The option "type" of the CollectionType has been renamed to "entry_type".
+   As a value for the option you must provide the fully-qualified class name (FQCN)
+   now as well.

  * The `FormIntegrationTestCase` and `FormPerformanceTestCase` classes were moved form the `Symfony\Component\Form\Tests` namespace to the `Symfony\Component\Form\Test` namespace.